bk7084/bk7084.github.io/assignments/FinalProject_3_optional.md

 ---
 layout: default
-title: BK7084 - Final Assignment pt.
-3
+title: BK7084 - Final 2 advanced
 ---

-# Introduction
+# Advanced optimization

 In iterative optimization we attempt to approximate a solution to a problem by making an initial guess and improving this guess over the